emerbrito/dataverse-client-factory/README.md

 }
 ```

 > You should always dispose of the connection when it is no longer required so that the connection will be returned to the pool.
-You cna do this by calling the `Dispose` method or by opening the connection inside a using statement.
+You can do this by calling the `Dispose` method or by opening the connection inside a using statement.
 Connections that are not explicitely disposed are not returned to the connection pool.

 ## Dependency Injection